Letter of completion of work sample: For construction and industrial projects

 Some companies supplement project handover checklists with sample letters like this, while others attach important supplemental information in PDFs etc.

 Unfortunately, using a sample completion of work letter like this does still require the back-and-forth of email and letters.
-Many companies have levelled up with these documents, and now use digital documents and workflows which can be collaborated on in real-time.
+Many companies have levelled up with these documents with a completion certificate app, and now use digital documents and workflows which can be collaborated on in real-time.

 These saves the communication headaches, and keeps all records in a digital format which can't be lost or disputed.